 As the British economy slowly starts to open, we see a few trends starting to form.
 Online businesses are doing better than ever, with customers showing a willingness to buy more expensive items online.
 One watch, a Patek Philippe Grand Complications Calendar Manual Gold, ref 5270G-014, topped the list of the most expensive watches sold on the auction site (eBay) in 2019.
-This trend has only increased during lockdown with an increase of 12% in online sales across all British industries, reported by the BBC.
+This trend has only increased during the lockdown, with an increase of 12% in online sales across all British industries, reported by the BBC.

-Many countries, like China, are finding it much easier to buy online than from local traders who, in the past, would buy in the UK, fly back home to China, and sell to the local market.
+Many countries, like China, are finding it much easier to buy online than from local traders who, in the past, would buy in the UK, fly back home to China, sell to the local market.
 Now, these traders find themselves unable to fly, or if they can, they may face extended quarantine once they arrive.
-The UK has just passed a law requiring all international travelers to self-isolate for 14 days on arrival in the country.
+The UK has just passed a law requiring all international travellers to self-isolate for 14 days on arrival in the country.

 Typically, in any crisis, we see a significant increase in the value of assets you can hold.
 Gold is one of the only commodities to go up in the Corona crisis.
 Despite the mid-March fall in the gold price, in tandem with the stock crash, the typical safe-haven asset is on the rise.
 The market appears convinced that it is on a steady upward trajectory.
-The second-hand market for luxury watches is often dominated by the Chinese who more than ever want to be holding their wealth in anywhere that is not a bank.
+The second-hand market for luxury watches is often dominated by the Chinese, who more than ever want to be holding their wealth in anywhere that is not a bank.